Lucius Junius Moderatus Columella

-Lucius Junius Moderatus Columella (/ˌkɒljəˈmɛlə/, Arabic: Yunius) was a Roman writer on agriculture in the Roman Empire.
+Lucius Junius Moderatus Columella (/ˌkɒljəˈmɛlə/) was a Roman writer on agriculture in the Roman Empire.

 His De re rustica in twelve volumes has been completely preserved and forms an important source on Roman agriculture and cuisine, together with the works of Cato the Elder and Marcus Terentius Varro, both of which he occasionally cites.
 A smaller book on trees, De arboribus, is usually attributed to him.

 In 1794 the Spanish botanists José Antonio Pavón Jiménez and Hipólito Ruiz López named a genus of Peruvian asterid Columellia in his honour.

 Life

 Little is known of Columella's life.
-He was probably born in Gades, Hispania Baetica (modern Cádiz), possibly to Roman parents.
+He was probably born in Gades, Hispania Baetica (modern Cádiz).
 After a career in the army (he was tribune in Syria in 35 AD), he turned to farming his estates at Ardea, Carseoli, and Alba in Latium.

 Works

 De re rustica

 In ancient times, Columella's work "appears to have been but little read", cited only by Pliny the Elder, Servius, Cassiodorus, and Isidorus, and having fallen "into almost complete neglect" after Palladius published an abridgement of it.

 This book is presented as advice to a certain Publius Silvinus.
 Previously known only in fragments, the complete book was among those discovered in monastery libraries in Switzerland and France by Poggio Bracciolini and his assistant Bartolomeo di Montepulciano during the Council of Constance, between 1414 and 1418.

 Structure of De re rustica ("On Agriculture"):